 We were in line at a coffee shop when an older lady ahead of us spilled her change purse.
 Without hesitation my daughter leaped forward.
 On her hands and knees she collected the scattered coins and happily handed them over to the appreciative woman.

-When it was time for us to order, the cashier leaned in to my daughter and whispered, “Thank you for being so kind.”
+When it was time for us to order, the cashier leaned in and whispered, “Thank you for being so kind.”
 My daughter shrugged and said, “No problem.
 I love to help.”
 And she meant it.

 She’s the sort of person who would give the shirt off her back.
 Or the shoes off her feet.
-The other morning she told me a girl in her class didn’t have gym shoes, so that’s why she was stuffing an extra pair of hers into her backpack.
+The other morning she told me a girl in her class didn’t have gym shoes, which is why she was stuffing an extra pair of hers into her backpack.

 When we left the restaurant a man waited to hold the door open for us.
 As we passed through my daughter said, “Awww, thanks!” while she looked up at him, beaming.